piglee0623/piglee0623.github.io/notes/FRM_Exam_Part_I/Foundations_of_Risk_Management.md

 : Sudden fall in market standing or brand with economic consequences, a **loss of confidence** in the firm's financial soundness, a **perception of a lack of fair** dealing with stakeholders
 : Often one of the outcomes of experiencing a loss in another risk category, such as significant credit risk, operational risks such as a cyberattack
 : Social media can amplify reputation risk, quickly widespreads inaccurate info

+Risk Aggregation
+: One single risk factor could ultimately spill over many kinds of risks : Different risks have different characteristics

+<a name="Risk-Management"></a>
+## Risk Management

+Risk Management Strategies
+: Avoid, Transfer, Mitigate, Keep
+: Determine a risk appetite first

+Risk Appetite
+: Describes the **amount and types** of risk a firm is **willing** to accept : Contrast to **risk capacity**,
+: The **board** must characterize an appropriate risk appetite : Connected to a firm’s overall business strategy and capital plan : Clear communication throughout the firm, risk management consistent with fundamental strategic and risk appetite choices : Quantitative and qualitative statements
+: Subject to external constraints

+Five-step risk management process
+1. Identify risk **appetite**
+2. **Map** known risks
+3. **Operationalize** the risk appetite
+4. **Implement** a plan
+5. **Monitor** and adjust the plan as needed